Everloom-129/Summer_Research_2023/README.md

 06/26/2023 -> 08/11/2023
 Tony Wang's summer research hub for LLM + Automated driving

-- a component fo the big work
+- a component for the CHI conference paper, collabrating with Yingying Huang,, Ziyue Lei and Qi Zheng currently